AshleyF/ozobot/readme.md

 | 0012 | f5 | -11        |
 | 0013 | 97 | unknown    |

 Macros execute at compile-time. `while` merely pushes the current address (`0000`) to a compile-time stack. `do` emits an `if` bytecode, pushes the current address (`0005`), and emits a placeholder address along with the (still mysterious) `97` bytecode.
 Finally, `loop` does all the magic.
 Now that the extent of the loop body is known, it pops the addresses and emits a `jump` back (`-11` in this case) to the address of the point at which `while` was seen; causing reevaluation of the predicate expression (`COLOR sensor RED =`).
 It also patches the placeholder address for the `if` to skip over the body (`+10` in this case).
+Notice that this means that FlashForth can be compiled in one pass.
+Also, by the way, notice that `-127` automatically becomes `126 not`.

 It may sound like a funny name to call conditional branch on false, `if`.
 This comes from Forth and is because of the forms for which this instruction is used.
 It's essentially a branch on false over the body - meaning `if` true, fall through into the body.

 ## Reading Flash Codes

-In [OzoBlockly](http://ozoblockly.com/), programs are transmitted to the robot through the color sensor by flashing colors on the screen.
+In [OzoBlockly](http://ozoblockly.com/), programs are transmitted to the robot through the color sensor by flashing colors on the screen (or, an interesting idea is to flash an LED at it, or even to have one Ozobot flash to another!).
+These are the kinds of ideas that can be explored once the protocol is known and can be used outside of the, nice but very sandboxed, OzoBlockly.

 * Colors: White, R, G, B, C, M, Y, K (black)
 * Framerate: 20Hz (50ms apart)
 * No repeating colors (robot detects *change* in color rather than timing)

-Scrubbing through a high frame rate video, it's clear that the colors being used are primary White, Red, Green, Blue, Cyan, Magenta, Yellow and Black.
+Scrubbing through a high-frame-rate video, it's clear that the colors being used are primary Red, Green, Blue, Cyan, Magenta, Yellow, plus White and Black.
 Presumably it uses an RGB sensor and these are all composed of full on/off RGB channels - very easy to detect.
 Further analyzing the video (and logging a capture with [`FlashReader`](FlashReader)) it is clearly a 20Hz frame rate.
 A further observation is that colors never repeat.
 That is, a *different* color is shown every 50ms.

 ### Encoding Values

-By flashing the same program with parameters in increasing values we can glean the numbering scheme.
+By experimenting with values being sent we glean the numbering scheme.
 It appears to be a base-7 encoding (due to no repeats within set of 8 colors) and appears to line up on byte-sized boundaries encoded as sets of three colors.
 In BGR space, the colors are just 3-bit values:

 * 0 000 Black
 * 1 001 Red